MichaelTrestman/job-application-materials/writing-samples/vault-db-secrets.md

 1. Connect to CockroachDB.

     Set your CockroachDB cluster credentials and other configuration information as environment variables.
-If you're using a CockroachDB {{ site.data.products.cloud }} cluster, you can find this information in the [CockroachDB Cloud Console's cluster page.](https://cockroachlabs.cloud/cluster/)
+If you're using a CockroachDBCloud cluster, you can find this information in the [CockroachDB Cloud Console's cluster page.](https://cockroachlabs.cloud/cluster/)

-    {{site.data.alerts.callout_info}}
     Your cluster name must include the numerical suffix, which is included in the connection string under the **Connect** tab in the console, but is not included when the cluster name is displayed in the console.
-    {{site.data.alerts.end}}

     1. Export the variables to your shell:

-        {% include_cached copy-clipboard.html %}
         ~~~shell
         export USER_NAME=tutorialadmin # replace with CockroachDB admin username
         export PASSWORD=1234asdf # replace with CockroachDB admin password